limepepper/ansible-role-zabbix-server/README.md

-Role Name
+zabbix-server
 =========

-A role to help with installing zabbix server, and to provide modules for managing users, groups and hosts in Zabbix
+This role can be used to install [zabbix server](https://www.zabbix.com/manuals) on Ubuntu, CentOS, Debian and Fedora.
+It also provides modules which allow managing users, groups and hosts in Zabbix

 Example Playbook
 ----------------